Safety of Household, Commercial and Similar Electrical Appliances

 Section Details

-Product Name DC Supplied / Battery-Operated Air Purifiers
+Product Name DC Supplied / Battery-Operated Air Purifier.

-Objective & Scope To ensure safety and performance of portable battery-operated air purifiers, preventing electrical hazards, overheating, and unsafe emissions.
+Objective & Scope To ensure safety, electrical protection, and performance reliability of DC-supplied and battery-operated air purifiers used in household, commercial, and similar environments, covering risks related to electrical hazards, overheating, insulation, and operational safety.

 Notification